owncloud-archive/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Config.php Parameters
 =====================
 ownCloud uses the ``config/config.php`` file to control server operations.
-``config/config.sample.php`` lists all the configurable parameters within ownCloud.
+``config/config.sample.php`` lists all the configurable parameters and their defaults within ownCloud.

 This document provides a more detailed reference.
 Many options are configurable on your Admin page, so it is usually not necessary to edit ``config/config.php``.

+.. note:: Both, the ``config/config.sample.php`` and this document are showing the default of each parameter.
+If you don't want to change the default then don't add the parameter to your ``config/config.php``.

 ownCloud supports loading configuration parameters from multiple files.
 You can add arbitrary files ending with :file:`.config.php` in the :file:`config/`